Chico García

-Vinicio "Chico" García Uzcanga (December 24, 1924 – August 17.
-2007) was a Mexican second baseman in Major League Baseball.
-He played for the Baltimore Orioles in the 1954 season.
+Vinicio "Chico" García Uzcanga (24 December 1924 – 17 August 2007) was a Mexican professional baseball second baseman and manager.
+He played in Major League Baseball for the Baltimore Orioles during the 1954 season.
 Listed at 5' 8", 170 lb., García batted and threw right-handed.
-He was born in Veracruz, Veracruz, Mexico.
-Outside of MLB, García enjoyed a distinguished baseball career that spanned five different decades as a player (1946–1970) and manager (1966–1984).
+He was born in Veracruz City, Mexico.

+Outside of MLB, García enjoyed a distinguished baseball career that spanned five different decades, first as a player from 1946 to 1970, then as manager from 1966 to 1984.
+In the Mexican League, he played most of his career with Rojos del Águila de Veracruz and Sultanes de Monterrey.

+Career

-A solid infielder and contact hitter, García played nine Triple-A seasons in the Arizona-Texas and American Association leagues and one season in Cuban baseball, before serving as a backup infielder for the Orioles in the American League.
+A solid infielder and contact hitter, García played with his hometown Industriales de Monterrey in the first Interamerican Series in 1946.
+He played nine Triple-A seasons in the Arizona-Texas and American Association leagues and one season in Cuban baseball, before serving as a backup infielder for the Orioles in the American League.
 He won four minor league batting titles in the Arizona-Texas League (1949), Mexican Gulf League (1950, 1951) and Mexican League (1963).

-Following his playing career, García managed in Mexico from 1966 through 1984, winning four championship titles for Culiacán (1966–67, 1969–70), Guasave (1971–72) and Mochis (1983–84).
-He also managed the Monterrey, Veracruz, Sabinas, Jalisco, Monclova and Nuevo Laredo clubs.
+Following his playing career, García managed in Mexico from 1966 through 1984, winning four championship titles in the Mexican Pacific League (LMP) for Tomateros de Culiacán in 1966–67 and 1969–70, Algodoneros de Guasave in 1971–72 and Cañeros de Los Mochis in 1983–84.
+García ranks as the second most winning manager of the LMP and it is the only manager to have won Mexican Pacific League titles with three different franchises.

+He also managed Monterrey, Veracruz, Sabinas, Jalisco, Monclova and Nuevo Laredo in the Mexican League.
 In 1981, he gained Mexican Baseball Hall of Fame honors.

-Vinicio (Chico) Garcia was married to Carolyn Foshee (who died in 1995) and has two sons, Jerry Vinicio & David and also has two daughters, Becky & Carolyn Lee.
+Vinicio Garcia was married to Carolyn Foshee (who died in 1995) and has two sons, Jerry Vinicio and David and also has two daughters, Becky and Carolyn Lee.

-García died on August 16, 2007 in Monterrey, Nuevo León, Mexico at age 82.
+García died on 16 August 2007 in Monterrey, Nuevo León, Mexico at age 82.